ggreen86/XLSX-Workbook-Class/README.md

 Release 51 is released to add a new property that is used in the calculation of column best fit for columns containing numeric values.
 See the Release Notes for more information.

+## Release 52 BETA

+Release 52 is released as a beta to fix some bugs and compatibility issues with Openpyxl.
+Changes were made to streamline when processing the cell values when opening a spreadsheet and how the CodePage property is implemented.
+See the Release Notes for more information.

 ## Written By

 Gregory Green